MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: One- and Two-Way MIMO CV-QKD Protocols

-This section describes the one-way and two-way protocols with their corresponding secret key transmission and reception mechanisms.
-In both protocols, the secret keys are transmitted by using the CV-QKD scheme, and Eve attempts to steal the secret keys by employing a collective Gaussian attack, which is known to be the most comprehensive and effective attack strategy used among the class of Gaussian protocols.
+This section describes the considered one- and two-way protocols with their corresponding secret key transmission and reception mechanisms.
+In both protocols, the secret keys are transmitted by using the CV-QKD scheme, and Eve attempts to steal them applying a collective Gaussian attack.
+This attack is known to be the most comprehensive and effective attack strategy among the class of Gaussian protocols~\cite{navascues2006optimality}.